jeffmcutter/vcsa_on_kvm/README.md

 I was not able to get the vCLS VM to run nested.
 I disabled it following https://kb.vmware.com/s/article/91890.

 Moved to https://knowledge.broadcom.com/external/article?legacyId=91890.

+UPDATE:

+August 2025

+I got the initial install to work with DHCP for the IP but manual DNS and hostname.
+However, not having reverse DNS seems to break the login screen.